ludmanybence/Ingrid/README.md

 Chrome-based browsers redirect http requests from cache, changing an "http" request to "https", which causes the request to receive a 403 (Forbidden) from exchangeratesapi.io on a free API key

+The issue itself comes down to the combination of Chromium caching policies (HTTP Strict Transport Security), the use of RTK Query to cache requests, and exchangeratesio's decision to forbid https for free users, quite frustrating nevertheless.

 To combat this:
 Opt to use Firefox or Safari to view the app or procure a paid API key (not required by any feature of the app)